FlagOpen/FlagAttention/README.md

 When further customization is required, FlagAttention servers as an example.

+## Changelog

+### v0.1

+Add piecewise_attention & flash_attention.

+### v0.2

+Optimization of operators.
+1. applying mask only when needed.
+2. use a separate kernel to compute the gradien of q to avoid atomic RMW to global memory.

 ## Requirements

 FlagAttention requires Pytorch and Triton.
 To use the new features of Triton, a nightly release is recommended.